LibraryCarpentry/lc-data-intro/episodes/03-foundations.md

 ## Foundations

 Before we crack on with using the computational tools at our disposal, I want to spend some time on some foundation level stuff - a combination of best practice and generic skills that frame what you'll encounter across Library Carpentry.

-**Trainer Note**: we recommend using this section as an opportunity to discuss foundational skills that you think are relevant.

 ### The Computer is Stupid